December 19, 2018 | Society

-When the media needs an expert to talk about homicide statistics, sociology prof Dr. Sandy Jung is the one to call.
+When the media needs an expert to talk about homicide statistics, psychology prof Dr. Sandy Jung is the one to call.
 Her 2014 research report is often cited in articles about the murder rate in Edmonton, and her more recent research focuses on the prevention of sexual, intimate partner and general violence.
 Recently, she spent almost a year at the Edmonton Police Service (EPS) headquarters reviewing homicide files and creating summaries of intimate partner violence and sexual assault cases.

 “The two suggestions are not mutually exclusive either….
 I don’t understand why you wouldn’t do both [increasing demand and decreasing supply to drive up the value of oil] at the same time.
 Because the more demand you could increase, the less supply you would have to curtail.”

 Dr. Michael Roberts in the School of Business is often asked about economic issues facing Albertans.
 Above, he responds to a CTV question about the price differential facing Alberta’s energy producers.